Richard Long (actor): Personal life

 Long served in the U.S. Army for two years during the Korean War, where he was posted to Fort Ord, California, alongside actors Martin Milner, David Janssen, and Clint Eastwood.
 He was also stationed in Tokyo, Japan.

-Long was twice married: his first wife, singer and actress Suzan Ball, whom he married April 11, 1954, died of cancer 14 months later, at age 21.
-They had met in 1953, after her cancer diagnosis; her right leg was amputated in early 1954 and they wed in April.
+Long was twice married: his first wife, singer and actress Suzan Ball, whom he married on April 11, 1954, died of cancer 14 months later, at age 22.
+They had met in 1953, after her cancer diagnosis; her right leg was amputated in early 1954 and they married in April.

 In 1957, he married actress/model Mara Corday in Las Vegas.
-The couple had three children together during their troubled marriage: Carey (1957–2008), Valerie (b.
-1958), and Gregory (b.
-1960).
+The couple had three children together.
 In 1961, Long was arrested by police after Corday accused him of attacking her while drunk.
-Richard's brother-in-law, actor Marshall Thompson, paid Long's bail and Corday declined to pursue the charges.
-After initially indicating she would file for divorce, Corday later reconciled with Long.
+Corday declined to pursue the charges, and after initially indicating she would file for divorce, she later reconciled with Long.

 Death

 As a youth, Long contracted pneumonia, which apparently weakened his heart.
 He later experienced cardiac problems as an adult and suffered his first heart attack in 1961.
-Finally, after a month-long stay in Tarzana Medical Center in Los Angeles to treat additional attacks, he died on December 21, 1974, four days after his 47th birthday.
+After a month-long stay in Tarzana Medical Center in Los Angeles to treat additional attacks, he died on December 21, 1974, four days after his 47th birthday.